 As a young girl, I grew up watching these brave, daring, rescuers of every maiden, settler, or family member with their wisdom or “daring do.”
 Western/Cowboy shows like Rawhide, Wagon Train, Rifleman, The Virginian, Gunsmoke, Bonanza, Maverick and so many more thrilled me as a kid.
 So I was totally happy to see pieces from those very shows on this program.

-Seeing the actors and actresses as they were in those old days was so wonderful: tall, handsome or beautiful, wise in the ways of handling bad guys.
+Seeing the actors and actresses as they were in those old days was so wonderful: tall, handsome or beautiful; wise in the ways of handling bad guys.
 Or for the female actresses being beautiful (or as with Barbara Stanwick on Big Valley) matronly, beautiful and tough, able to adapt to the “man’s world” of the West!

 These shows also helped us address some of our own problems.
 All of the shows dealt with some drama, tragedy, love interest, comedy, adventure, challenge, wound or disease they had to deal with.
 Many episodes showed us father-son relationships such as the one between Ben Cartwright and his sons on Bonanza.

 There were a few deaths of good characters but these were quickly forgotten in the next episode.
-James Arness, as Matt Dillon, avoided shooting the bad guy when possible, teaching us to save the killing or wounding as a last resort and try to talk to the bad guys first, or outsmart them.
+James Arness, as Matt Dillon, avoided shooting the bad guy when possible, teaching us to save the killing or wounding for a last resort and try to talk to the bad guys first, or outsmart them.
 As young people, we learned much from these fictitious characters about dealing with life.
 Then there was John Wayne, well, need I say more?

 I also learned a lesson from watching some of these aged actors as they spoke fondly of their characters and shows.
 I had just seen clips from their shows, made fifty or more years ago, when they were young and handsome or beautiful.
 Now they were aged, wrinkled, elderly or in poor health.
 They had grown old.